-Considering the above, this report notes that most adjoining residential properties, although some are considered quite 'leafy' in nature, are considered 'cleared and managed lands'.
-The subject development also adjoins a managed road reserve (Binburra Avenue).
+Considering the above, this report notes that all adjoining residential properties are considered 'cleared and managed lands'.

 2.2 Past disturbance factors and any future intended land uses that could alter the vegetation classification in the future

 Considering the location of the development site, within an established urban residential area, and the zoning of adjacent lands, it would be reasonable to suggest that the potential extent of bushfire vegetation that may persist or accumulate adjacent to the subject development site will not increase any further in the future.